Center for Applied Human Rights

 A student worked with this London-based NGO to identify and analyze international standards that apply to the recruitment of children and use of children in hostilities by non-state armed groups.

-A student is analyzing legal issues arising from the exploitation of natural resources by a state in a region where the state's sovereignty is contested.
-She is also conducting an assessment of potential avenues, including national and international litigation and arbitration, for addressing these problems.
+A student analyzed legal issues arising from the exploitation of natural resources by a state in a region where the state's sovereignty is contested.
+She also conducted an assessment of potential avenues, including national and international litigation and arbitration, for addressing these problems.